Kansas United Methodist Church congregations split with denomination over LGBTQ issues

 ‘Staying UMC’

-“Our goal all along has been to ensure churches are not hampered in any way in their ministry,” Siefert said.
+“Our goal all along has been to ensure churches are not hampered in any way in their ministry,” Seifert said.
 “Both those of us staying UMC, and those who have chosen to leave.”

 Those who are staying are open to LGTBQ members and to the idea of granting them official roles in the greater church.
 Wilson said the church is making efforts to evolve alongside changes in society, in keeping with its doctrine.